 - There are three service components that provide youth with workshops and work experiences where they can acquire basic employment skills:

-- Five weeks of work experience at a Starbucks location
+- Three weeks of work experience

-- One week of job search
+- One week of personal job search and graduation

 Through involvement with Starbucks and the Starbucks internship, provide youth with a powerful opportunity for extensive life skill enhancement, advanced employability skills, and career development